sreecharan-desu/sreecharan-desu/README.md

 i am currently working on ~

-- 🌱 cs core : gaining sound knowledge in all my core subjects
+- 🌱 cs core : gaining decent knowledge in all my core subjects

 visit -  <a href="https://sreecharandesu.in" target="_blank" style="text-decoration: none;">sreecharandesu.in</a>